muffinM8/MultipleCamerasServer/README.md

 # MultipleCamerasServer

-A UDP server that gets the output of multiple cameras, and displays them on the screen.
+A UDP server that gets a live output of multiple cameras at the same time, and displays them on the screen.